OCA/stock-logistics-workflow/stock_picking_invoice_link/README.rst

 delivery and invoice it, it is impossible to known to what delivery the invoices relate to.
 You only have the quantity.

+Additionally, the cancellation of stock moves already linked to invoices or bills is restricted to users who belong to the "Allow to cancel stock moves linked to invoices/bills" group.

 This module is also useful if you want to present data on the invoice report grouped by deliveries.